Preliminary Announcement - available for pre-order, pending restoration!

 Basically, Harmony made Stella 12 strings are either the earlier Stella H922 (the Blind Willie McTell model!), made through from around 1940, when Harmony acquired the Stella name, up to about 1964, which was followed by the sunburst H912 to 1968, and then the natural/blond topped H913 to 1971....still the All Solid Birch, Ladder Braced 12 Fret to the body Stella with that classic slotted open headstock, and floating bridge/tailpiece configuration, still reminiscent of the early Stellas way back - designed to be tuned down for that characteristic 12 String Blues sound - and they are loud!

-The guitar is all original, and as I think you will see when the photos of this actual guitar are added, the cosmetic condition of this H912 is really very good for a near 50 year old vintage Stella.
+The guitar is all original, and as I think you will see from the photos, the cosmetic condition of the finish to most areas of this H912 is really very good for a 50 year old vintage Stella.
 Inevitably there is some marking and small areas of localised wear & finish loss, including to the painted edge "bindings" and seams.

 The guitar will be restored in conjunction with the very well-respected professional luthier I work with, and work will be carried out in his workshop and under his supervision.
 In particular the neck joint will be reset.
 In order to access the neck joint, the fingerboard will be removed.
-The fingerboard and frets show only minor wear for age, but a decision as to whether re-levelling and re-fretting may be needed will have to be delayed until the fingerboard is re-fitted, after the neck reset has been completed it's levelness checked, and if needed a refret & re-levelling will be completed, together with any other work required to complete full restoration.
+The fingerboard shows virtually no play wear, but a degree of wear is noted to the first 4 frets.
+A decision as to whether fingerboard re-levelling and re-fretting may be needed will have to be delayed until the fingerboard is re-fitted, after the neck reset has been completed it's levelness checked, and if needed a refret & re-levelling will be completed, together with any other work required to complete full restoration.

 There is no case included, but I do usually have some vintage cases of the type these guitars were originally sold with, although they are covered pressed fibreboard, not intended to last a lifetime, and in variable condition.
 Alternatively I may be able to supply a virtually unused Hiscox Liteflite hardshell case, offering much better protection, and if I can marry the guitar to a suitable case, I will be please to agree a combined price for guitar + case.